 Strategically located at the northeastern corner of the Mediterranean Sea, Greece forms the southern tip of the Balkan Peninsula in south-east Europe.
 Its territory includes several hundred islands in the Aegean, Ionian and Mediterranean seas, of which only 227 are inhabited.
 Eighty per cent of Greece is mountainous and Mount Olympus is the highest point in the country (2 917m).

-Greece’s main export partners are Turkey, Italy and Germany while its main import partners are Russia, Germany and Iraq.
+Greece’s main export partners are Italy, Germany and Turkey, while its main import partners are Germany, Italy and Russia.

 131 957 km²

 2.1 % (2015)

 Euro.
 Member of the eurozone since 1 January 2001

 Yes, Schengen Area member since 1 January 2000.